-Popular comedian, Bill Cosby who was convicted and sentenced in 2018 on charges of drugging and molesting Andrea Constand at his home in 2004, is now a free man.
+Popular comic, Bill Cosby who was convicted and sentenced in 2018 on prices of drugging and molesting Andrea Constand at his house in 2004, is now a free man.

-The court said it found the prosecutor on the case had violated an agreement made with a different prosecutor that prevented Cosby from being charged.
+The court mentioned it discovered the prosecutor on the case had violated an settlement made with a unique prosecutor that prevented Cosby from being charged.

 “For these reasons, Cosby’s convictions and judgment of sentence are vacated, and he is discharged.”

-Cosby, 83, flashed the V-for-victory sign to a helicopter overhead as he trudged into his suburban Philadelphia home after serving nearly three years of a three- to 10-year sentence.
+Cosby, 83, flashed the V-for-victory signal to a helicopter overhead as he trudged into his suburban Philadelphia house after serving practically three years of a three- to 10-year sentence.

-The former “Cosby Show” star, who was the first celebrity tried and convicted in the #MeToo era, had no comment as he arrived.
-He just smiled and nodded later at a news conference outside.
+The former “Cosby Show” star, who was the primary superstar tried and convicted within the #MeToo period, had no remark as he arrived.
+He simply smiled and nodded later at a information convention outdoors.

-Cosby’s lawyer Jennifer Bonjean said: “We are thrilled to have Mr. Cosby home.”
+Cosby’s lawyer Jennifer Bonjean mentioned: “We are thrilled to have Mr. Cosby home.”

 “He served three years of an unjust sentence and he did it with dignity and principle,” she added.